jwuphysics/jwuphysics.github.io/_posts/2025-05-02-pope-francis-and-galaxies.md

 ---

 It's hard to rewind the clock, but I think that history will not look kindly on the current era of USA politics.
-Meanwhile, Pope Francis's hope – *The hope that one day all peoples will be able to enjoy the benefits of science is one which spurs all of us on* is one that I believe will live on.
+Meanwhile, Pope Francis's hope – * that one day all peoples will be able to enjoy the benefits of science* – is one that I believe will live on.